wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 ![](@attachment/Clipboard_2020-05-31-15-53-01.png) 25:10

-As you can see we get another array that contains the values that exist in both.
+As you can see, that returns to us an array containing the values that exist in both.

 There is also `cloneDeep`.

-We have learned at how we can use spread or Object.assign(), but you can also do clone deep, and you can tell it how many levels deep you would like to clone.
+We have learned about how to use the spread operator or `Object.assign()`, but you can also do `cloneDeep`, and tell it how many levels deep you would like to clone.

 There is also `eq` which you can use to check if two values, two objects have equal values.